Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 Burn rate is influenced by powder granule size, shape, coatings, and chemical formulation.
 Most powder manufacturers rank powders on a relative burn rate chart though it's not a standardized industry list, it gives you a general spectrum (e.g., Bullseye = fast, H1000 = slow).

-📊 Why Burn Powder Rate Matters For Reloading
+📊 Why Powder Burn Rate Matters For Reloading

 The burn rate determines how pressure builds in the chamber and how efficiently energy is transferred to the bullet.
 Using a powder with the wrong burn rate for your specific application can lead to: